What is GDPR?

 GDPR stands for General Data Protection Regulation.
 It is a legal setup that guides and draws limits for the collection and processing, of personal information of individuals in the European Union.
 The GDPR sets principles for data management and rights of an individual and if information gets leaked then it imposes heavy fines.

-- General Data Protection Regulation made by the European Parliament and Council of the European Union in 14th April 2016 and Implemented on 25th May 2018
+General Data Protection Regulation made by the European Parliament and Council of the European Union on 14th April 2016 and Implemented on 25th May 2018

-- GDPR is a replacement of the EU’s archaic Data Protection Directive 1995
+GDPR is a replacement for the EU’s archaic Data Protection Directive 1995

 GDPR law is a replacement for Data Protection Directive 1995.
-Individuals get more power to demand companies to reveal or delete the personal data they have.
-All companies follow GDPR rules but its hard for those companies who have large amounts of consumer data like data brokers, marketers, and technology firms.
+Individuals get more power to demand companies reveal or delete the personal data they have.
+All companies follow GDPR rules but it’s hard for those companies who have large amounts of consumer data like data brokers, marketers, and technology firms.
 The world’s largest companies updated their sites to follow GDPR rules.
-Some of the popular Apps like Face book launched tools so that people’s privacy can be controlled.
+Some of the popular Apps like Facebook launched tools so that people’s privacy can be controlled.